-How can I connect to Google Cloud if I'm located in a POP location not listed on the Choosing a colocation facility location page?
+How can I connect to Google Cloud if I'm located in a PoP location not listed in the colocation facility locations?

 You have two options, after which you can go through the normal ordering and provisioning process for Dedicated Interconnect:

-- You can order leased lines from a carrier to connect from your point-of-presence (POP) location to one of Google's Cloud Interconnect colocation facilities.
-Usually it's best if you contact your existing colocation facility provider and get a list of 'on-net' providers.
-An on-net provider is a provider that already has infrastructure in the building where you are located, making this option cheaper and faster than using a different provider who must build out infrastructure to meet you in your existing POP location.
+- Option 1: You can order leased lines from a carrier to connect from your point-of-presence (PoP) location to one of Google's Cloud Interconnect colocation facilities.
+Usually it's best if you contact your existing colocation facility provider and get a list of on-net providers.
+An on-net provider is a provider that already has infrastructure in the building where you are located.
+Using an on-net provider is cheaper and faster than using a different provider who must build out infrastructure to meet you in your existing PoP location.

-- Another option is for you to use Partner Interconnect with a carrier partner who can provide a last-mile circuit to meet you.
-Colocation providers cannot usually provide this type of service, as they have fixed locations where you must already be present.
+- Option 2: You can use Partner Interconnect with a service provider who can provide a last-mile circuit to meet you.
+Colocation providers cannot usually provide this type of service because they have fixed locations where you must already be present.

-If I use Partner Interconnect, will I see the interconnect in the project where I create the interconnect attachment (VLAN)?
+If I use Partner Interconnect, can I see the connection in the project where I create the VLAN attachment?

-How do I create a redundant architecture that leverages Cloud Interconnect?
+How do I create a redundant architecture that uses Cloud Interconnect?

 Depending on the desired SLA, there are specific architectures that must be implemented for both Dedicated Interconnect and Partner Interconnect.

-Topologies for production-ready architectures with a 99.99% SLA and for non-critical applications with a 99.9% SLA are available at /network-connectivity/docs/interconnect/docs/tutorials.
+Topologies for production-ready architectures with a 99.99% SLA and for non-critical applications with a 99.9% SLA are available at Cloud Interconnect tutorials.

-These SLA levels refer to the availability of the Cloud Interconnect, which is the availability of the routed connection between the on-premises location and the VPC network.
+These SLA levels refer to the availability of the Interconnect connection, which is the availability of the routed connection between the on-premises location and the VPC network.
 For example, if you create a service on Compute Engine instances that's reachable through Cloud Interconnect, the service availability depends on the combined availability of both the Cloud Interconnect service and the Compute Engine service.

-- For Dedicated Interconnect, a single interconnect (LACP bundle) has a No Uptime SLA.
+- For Dedicated Interconnect, a single Interconnect connection (LACP bundle) has a No Uptime SLA.

-- For Partner Interconnect, a single interconnect attachment (VLAN) has a No Uptime SLA.
+- For Partner Interconnect, a single VLAN attachment has a No Uptime SLA.

-Issues with single interconnect/bundle failures are treated at a support case priority no higher than P3: Medium Impact—Service Use Partially Impaired, thus you cannot expect a quick resolution or further analysis of the root cause.
+Issues with single connection/bundle failures are treated as a support case priority no higher than P3: Medium Impact—Service Use Partially Impaired.
+Therefore, you cannot expect a quick resolution or further analysis of the root cause.

 Due to planned or unplanned maintenance, single links or bundles might be drained even for extended periods of time, such as hours or days.

-Can I forward traffic over Cloud Interconnect between my on-premises legacy application and my Internal Load Balancer backends?
+Can I forward traffic over Cloud Interconnect between my on-premises application and my internal load balancer backends?

-In this scenario, you've deployed an application that consists of two tiers: an on-premises tier that has not yet been migrated to Google Cloud (legacy tier) and a cloud tier running on VPC instances that are also backends of a Google Cloud Internal Load Balancer (ILB).
+In this scenario, you deployed an application that consists of two tiers: an on-premises tier that has not yet been migrated to Google Cloud (legacy tier) and a cloud tier running on VPC instances that are also backends of a Google Cloud internal load balancer.

 Can I move one or more instances of Cloud Interconnect between Google Cloud projects or organizations?

-If you want to move a project to a new Google Cloud organization, you can open a support case and Cloud Support can facilitate the move.
+If you want to move a project to a new Google Cloud organization, you can open a support case, and Google Cloud Support can facilitate the move.

-Dedicated Interconnect and interconnect attachments (VLANs) are not affected by changes of organization as long as the project stays the same.
+Changes of organization do not affect Dedicated Interconnect and VLAN attachments as long as the project stays the same.

-For project changes, if you are performing an Cloud Interconnect activation and you have an LOA but have not yet completed the activation, cancel the current activation and create a new one in the correct project.
-Google issues you a new LOA, which you can then give to your cross connect provider.
+For project changes, if you are performing a Cloud Interconnect activation and you have an LOA but have not yet completed the activation, cancel the current activation and create a new one in the correct project.
+Google issues you a new LOA, which you can then give to your Interconnect connection provider.
 For steps, see Ordering a connection and Retrieving LOA-CFAs.

-However, an active Cloud Interconnect can't be moved between projects since it is a child object of the project and there is no ability to automatically migrate objects between projects.
-If possible, you should start a request for a new Cloud Interconnect.
+An active Interconnect connection can't be moved between projects because it is a child object of the project, and there is no ability to automatically migrate objects between projects.
+If possible, you should start a request for a new Interconnect connection.

-How can I use the same Cloud Interconnect to connect multiple VPC networks in multiple projects inside the same Google Cloud Organization?
+How can I use the same Interconnect connection to connect multiple VPC networks in multiple projects inside the same Google Cloud organization?

 For Partner Interconnect

-If you have multiple interconnect attachments (VLANs), including those in different projects, you can pair them with a Partner Interconnect connection from the same service provider, or with Partner Interconnect connections from different service providers.
+If you have multiple VLAN attachments, including attachments in different projects, you can pair them with a Partner Interconnect connection from the same service provider or with Partner Interconnect connections from different service providers.